 Our work can be divided into three categories: connector, convener, and catalyst.

-We have helped people connect through our e-listserv, website, Tompkins Sustainability Map, Signs of Sustainability series, Cayuga Sustainability Council, Sustainable Enterprise and Entrepreneur Network, and annual gatherings and celebrations.
+We have helped people connect through our e-listserv, website, Sustainability Map, Signs of Sustainability series, Cayuga Sustainability Council, Cayuga Local Investing Opportunity Network, and numerous gatherings and celebrations.

-We have convened a wide variety of professional and general public audiences in our study circles and master classes, workshops on green business and sustainable design, and regional conferences on sustainable technology, healthy infrastructure and green hospitals, and green collar careers.
-The We Make Our Future conference of our affiliate Finger Lakes Bioneers now offers an annual venue for convening the regional sustainability movement.
+We have convened a wide variety of professional and general public audiences in our study circles and master classes, workshops on green business and sustainable design, and regional conferences on sustainable technology, healthy infrastructure and green hospitals, green collar careers, energy and climate.

 Our current programs are also catalyzing change by helping individuals, families, and neighborhood groups take action…